dellagustin/SAP_Note_Enhancer/readme.md

 This is a google chrome extension to enhance the viewing of SAP Notes.

-Intall the extension in this [link](https://chrome.google.com/webstore/detail/sap-note-enhancer/keibkcomemkcceddcddjdlncidohgedk).
+Install the extension in this [link](https://chrome.google.com/webstore/detail/sap-note-enhancer/keibkcomemkcceddcddjdlncidohgedk).

 Current feature(s)
 * Highlighting of ABAP code in Correction Instructions